-The distance between Colombo and Bandaranaike is 35 km, and there are mostly taxis and commercial buses running between them.
-The trip to the city centre will cost you from $0.85 to $42 on average and will take you from 45 to 90 minutes.
+The distance between Colombo and Bandaranaike Airport is 35 km, and there are mostly taxis and commercial buses running between them.
+The trip to the city centre will cost you from $0.8 to $35 on average and will take you from 45 to 90 minutes.

-Sri Lanka buses are not really comfortable, that’s why we recommend tourists with small children and those who don't orientate themselves in a foreign country well or don't know the language to use Colombo Airport taxi service.
-If you decide to go by Sri Lanka bus, you can save a lot of money.
-Anyway, just note that you can buy tickets only in local currency (Rupees), and there are very few bus journeys at night.
+Sri Lanka buses are not really comfortable, that’s why we recommend tourists with small children and those who can't orient themselves in an unfamiliar area or don't know the language to use the taxi service.
+If you decide to go by bus, you can save a lot of money.
+Anyway, just note that you can buy tickets in local currency (Rupees) only, and there are very few bus journeys at night.
 Experienced tourists also warn newbies that bus drivers can take extra money for luggage if they find it too large.

-Sri Lanka express bus HighWay-Bus will reach Colombo in a maximum of one hour (including traffic jams), and it runs along the highway connecting the airport and the city.
-You can buy a ticket on a bus from the conductor, and don’t be afraid to ask for the change – there are a lot of swindlers.
-Express buses run every 30 minutes, and the last one departs from the airport at 8:30 p.m.
+The Sri Lanka express bus HighWay-Bus will reach Colombo in a maximum of one hour (including traffic jams), and it runs along the highway connecting the airport and the city.
+You can buy a bus ticket from the conductor, and don’t be afraid to ask for the change – there are lots of swindlers.
+Express buses depart every 30 minutes with the last one departing from the airport at 8:30 p.m.
 There are no night journeys.

 05:30 AM – 08:30 PM

 Central Bus station, Pettah district, near Colombo Fort train station.

-tourists who travel light, couples without children, those who know the route and the language
+tourists who are travelling light, couples without children, those who know the route and the language

-The express bus stop at Bandaranaike Airport is located diagonally 50m away from the very left edge of the platform for motor transport (back to the airport).
+The express bus stop is located diagonally 50 m away from the very left edge of the platform for motor transport (back to the airport).